shxie2020/shxie2020.github.io/_pages/about.md

 **· Generalist Vision Foundation Model.** Beyond the task-specific breakthrough, I am devoted to design algorithms that enable foundation models to integrately process various vision data (*e.g.,* 2D, 3D, and videos) and tasks (*e.g.,* both perception and generation), ultimately unlocking vision scaling law and zero-shot generalization.

 **· Spatial-Temporal Vision Intelligence.** In addition to 2D, the real world is largely composed of 3D, videos, and 4D.
-I seek to discover a more effective and physics-constrained representation to enhance the autonomous reasoning and embodied interaction capabilites of vision foundation models on both spatial and temporal dimensions.
+I seek to discover a more effective and physics-constrained representation to enhance the autonomous reasoning and embodied interaction capability of vision foundation models on both spatial and temporal dimensions.

 **· Medical Image Analysis.** Based on the clinical requirement and imaging characteristic, I want to develop AI systems to complementarily assist doctors in healthcare.